section-engineering-education/engineering-education/content/articles/how-to-embed-compose-desktop-application-to-swing-based-application/index.md

 - Have installed [JDK 11](https://www.oracle.com/java/technologies/downloads/) or higher

 ### Goals
-- Learn to setup a Compose for Desktop project
+- Learn to set up a Compose for Desktop project
 - Learn to use Compose for Desktop's features
 - Provide a quick recap of building Swing and desktop Compose applications
 - Using a ComposePanel to create UIs